Confessions of a Dietitian Who Feared Carbs

 Lauren admitted something most experts won’t: She feared carbs.

-Despite the science.
-Despite her training.
-Because the cultural messaging was that loud, that pervasive, that loaded.
+Despite the science and her training, because the cultural messaging was that loud, pervasive, and loaded.

 And here’s what made this piece harder to write than she expected: We don’t do safe at PROVOKED.
 We don’t do the sanitized expert voice that hides behind credentials and talks at readers instead of with them.

-I told her to go deeper.
-Get vulnerable.
-Question the narrative she’d been taught—and taught others.
-It wasn’t easy, but she did.
-What you get isn’t a diet plan or a new set of rules.
+I told her to get vulnerable and question the narrative she’d been taught, and taught others.
+It wasn’t easy, but she did, and what you get isn’t a diet plan or a new set of rules.

 The response?
-Immediate relief.
-Women sharing their own fear.
-Their own mental gymnastics over a piece of bread.
-Thanking someone with letters after her name for finally saying out that a lot of what we were taught wasn’t just incomplete—it was weaponized.
+Immediate relief with women sharing their own fear and mental gymnastics over a piece of bread.
+I got emails saying it was refreshing for someone with letters after her name to finally say out that a lot of what we were taught wasn’t just incomplete, it was screwing with their own peace of mind.

 So we did.